Ash-siv4/Ash-siv4/README.md

 ## Projects

-### Inventory Management System
-A Java-based application that interacts with a MySQL database, demonstrating strong backend development skills and implementation of Agile methodologies.
+### Magic 8-ball: Ask a question, Get an answer!
+A web-based Magic 8-Ball game that provides random responses to user questions.
+It uses a Python Flask backend for handling logic and a frontend built with HTML, CSS, and JavaScript.
+Users can type in questions, send them to the backend, and receive random answers displayed on the interactive user interface.

+### Tic Tac Toe Game
+A Tic-Tac-Toe game implemented with React.
+It provides setup instructions, an explanation of the project structure, and details on the key components.
+The game allows players to take turns, maintains a history of moves, and includes a function to determine the winner.

 ### MERN Stack Backend Template
 A foundational backend structure for MERN stack projects to streamline server-side development, including user authentication, database connections, and API routes.

 ### Animal Management System
 A Spring framework project to manage information about animals, showcasing key concepts like dependency injection, MVC architecture, and RESTful web services.

+### Inventory Management System
+A Java-based application that interacts with a MySQL database, demonstrating strong backend development skills and implementation of Agile methodologies.

 ## Get in Touch